-The extent of protected structure status and curtilage is shown on the map below.
+The extent of protected structure status & curtilage is shown on the map below in red.

-Fig. 2: Section of historic brick party wall between 12 and 13 Moore Street, Dublin 1: extent of Protected Structure status and curtilage outlined in red.
+Figure 2: Section of surviving historic brick party wall between Nos.
+13 and 12 Moore Street, and Nos 13 and 14 Moore Street, Dublin 1: extent of Protected Structure status and curtilage outlined in red.
+Note: No. 14 Moore Street is already on the Record of Protected Structures and forms part of the National Monument at 14-17 Moore Street, Dublin 1.